 Most importantly we aim to have fun, hence it is a playshop rather than a workshop.
+Alcoholic beverages are permitted.
+BYOB.

-The main hand-building methods we use are slab and pinch pot methods.
+The main hand-building methods we use are slab, coli, and pinch pot methods.
 Each has its unique advantage to create using them.
 Usually, each pottery playshop is designed using one method so everyone can begin making after the demonstration, and assistance can be given if needed.
 The playshop is flexible, meaning if it is slab-building to make a mug, you can make a vase, or planter-put a hole in it!
 Or if it is a pinch pot playshop to make cauldrons (3-legged bowls), you can make a pumpkin or planter.

 Your pottery will be finished with your choice of glaze and ready for you to pick up in usually 3-4 weeks, or shipped to you at cost if you choose.